 Each individual manufacturer received a Department of Energy Supertruck grant.
 We immediately embraced it because it fit exactly our long-term strategic plans.
 We want continuously to improve fuel efficiency.
-They not only wanted us to look at technologies that could be implemented in say the next five to seven years, but also technologies that are 10 years or plus out
+They not only wanted us to look at technologies that could be implemented in say the next five to seven years, but also technologies that were 10 years or plus out.

 We had to do a clean sheet approach.
 We looked at the very beginning over the external aerodynamics of the vehicle.
 You try to take your ideas and shape them into something.
 Then test it.
 You say, “Okay, is that aerodynamic?”
 And once you get there it is a question of how to turn that into a real truck.

 So the first phase was identifying and measuring our baseline and then figuring out what we needed to do to get to fifty percent.
 The cooling team had to work with the aerodynamic team to say, “Okay, yes, we both need to meet our goals but how do we do it together?”

 Within the Supertruck program, we are able to leverage the knowledge and expertise of the global Daimler organization - experts within North America both in Portland as well as in Detroit.
 We have our global hybrid center in Japan.
 Our powertrain experts came from Detroit and from Germany.
 You can really leverage expertise across the globe, across different national labs, and that really accelerates the development of the technologies.